In this article, I’ll be sharing the importance of linking back to the question asked during examinations & how you can apply this technique.

 - Tackling Conclusion Type Questions

-Many primary school Science teachers preach a lot of answering techniques.
+Primary school Science teachers tend to preach a lot of answering techniques.

 It is undoubtedly important to have the right answering structures, keywords and key phrases to ensure your child hit the right notes.